compoundingeffects/thebigpictureschool/physics.md

    - Weak Nuclear Force: This is involved in certain types of radioactive decay and how neutrinos (very tiny particles) behave.

 4. **Conservation Laws**: These are rules that say certain things always stay the same in a closed system:
-   a) Mass-Energy: You can change mass into energy (like in nuclear reactions) or energy into mass, but the total amount stays the same.
+   - Mass-Energy: You can change mass into energy (like in nuclear reactions) or energy into mass, but the total amount stays the same.
-   b) Momentum: The total amount of motion in a system doesn't change unless something from outside affects it.
+   - Momentum: The total amount of motion in a system doesn't change unless something from outside affects it.
-   c) Angular Momentum: The total amount of spinning motion in a system stays the same.
+   - Angular Momentum: The total amount of spinning motion in a system stays the same.
-   d) Charge: The total electric charge in a system always remains constant.
+   - Charge: The total electric charge in a system always remains constant.

 5. **Symmetry and Invariance**: The laws of physics work the same way no matter where you are or which direction you're facing.
 This idea leads to some of the conservation laws mentioned above.

 6. **Newton's Laws of Motion**: These describe how objects move:
-   a) First Law: Things keep moving or stay still unless a force acts on them.
+   - First Law: Things keep moving or stay still unless a force acts on them.
-   b) Second Law: The more force you apply to an object, the more it accelerates.
+   - Second Law: The more force you apply to an object, the more it accelerates.
 Heavier objects need more force to accelerate the same amount.
-   c) Third Law: When you push on something, it pushes back with equal force.
+   - Third Law: When you push on something, it pushes back with equal force.

 7. **Maxwell's Equations**: These are rules that describe how electricity and magnetism work and how they're related to each other.